jc-prg/mbox/BACKLOG.md

 * OK - BUG server - reconnect Cards when reloading data doesn't work
 * OK - start with last song played before switched off
 * OK - create HASH from files to reconnect (? additionally to filename ?)
+* OK - BUG - when reading media files that are not OK
+* OK - BUG - errors with HTTP server & CouchDB
+* OK - Ping only once, if OK
+* OK - server: if error in media files, group them in an album / or name album "#error" -> well visible in album list
+* OK - BUG loading new data doesn't work correctly
+* OK - BUG when detecting defect media files -> check is missing if already part of existing data (doubled data)

 * DECLINED - Play the whole song, not only parts // not seen any more
 * DECLINED - dont delete playlist when stop: don't unload playlist/title if stop - just rewind to first position, but display now reflects situation